 Where appropriate, students and families may be referred to professional therapists in school for 1:1 or group sessions, including counsellors through NESSie (North Herts Emotional Support in Schools Service https://nessieined.com/), or mentoring with the Phase team (https://phase-hitchin.org/).

-Apart from the below links, we have a huge list of external sources of help on our Useful Links page.
+Apart from the below links to local sources of support, we have a huge list of other sources of help on our Useful Links page.

 Young carers in Herts